thevilledev/batmud-ai-client/README.md

 - Explore the world
 - Engage in combat

+## Controls

+- `q` - Quit the application
+- `p` - Pause/Resume AI actions (game output still updates)
+- `l` - Toggle debug logs view

+## Features

+- Terminal User Interface (TUI) with split views for game output and AI decisions
+- Debug logs view accessible with 'l' key
+- Pause functionality to temporarily stop AI actions
+- Automatic character creation
+- Intelligent combat handling
+- All stdout/stderr is captured to logs view

+## Debugging

+- Debug logs are saved to 'batmud.log'
-Press `Ctrl+C` to exit.
+- Press 'l' to view logs in the application
+- Pause the game with 'p' to inspect state without AI interference

 ## API limitations

-Claude 3.5 Opus has a token limit of 1M tokens per day.
-You may tune the `game_state_length` in `main.py` to reduce the amount of context saved.
+Claude 3 Opus has a token limit of 1M tokens per day.
+You may tune the `game_state_length` in `main.py` to reduce the amount of context saved (default: 500 characters).

-Token caching might be useful to reduce the number of tokens sent to Claude.

-When playing, always monitor the token usage in the console.

 ## Credits